5. Exhortations, 4:8-6:10

 edouleusate (douleuw) aor. "you were slaves" - you served as slaves.
 In bondage, but to what/who?
 See below.

-fusei (iV ewV) "[who] by nature" - [to the ones] by nature.
+fusei (iV ewV) "by nature" - by nature [not being gods].
 The dative "nature" is probably local, "in nature" = "in reality", or reference / respect, "with respect to / by."
 "Powers that are really not", TH.
 "Those (gods) that become so by human positing", Betz.
 In any case, "powers" which do not exist, "counterfeit deities", Bruce; "which in reality do not exist", NEB.

 mallon adv. "rather" - rather, more.
 "Or rather .."